ClashKingInc/ClashKingBot/CONTRIBUTING.md

 2. **Clone Your Fork:** Use `git clone` to clone your fork to your local machine.
 3. **Install Dependencies:** Navigate to the project directory and run `pip install -r requirements.txt` to install the necessary dependencies.
 4. **Create a Branch:** Create a new branch for your feature or bug fix.
-5. **Make Changes:** Implement your changes in the codebase.
-6. **Test Your Changes:** Ensure your changes work as intended and do not introduce new issues.
-7. **Submit a Pull Request:** Push your changes to your fork and submit a pull request to the `master` branch of the main repository.
+5. **Request Development Credentials:** Reach out to us for the required credentials to ensure you can fully integrate with the project.

+---

-## Code Style
+## Code Formatting and Style

+- **Formatting Tools:** Use `blue` for code formatting and `isort` for sorting imports. `pip install blue` & `pip install isort`, run:
+  - `blue . && isort .`
+- **Code Style:**
-- Follow the existing code style and conventions.
+  - Follow existing code style and conventions.
-- Write clear and concise commit messages.
+  - Write clear, concise commit messages.
   - Include comments where necessary to explain your code.
+- **Command Design:** When adding commands:
+  - Keep them simple, intuitive, and self-explanatory, minimizing confusion.
+  - Consider how new commands fit into existing ones and ensure they align with the overall user experience.
+  - Provide advanced options for power users, but make basic functionality straightforward.

+---

-## Communication
+## Communication and Support

-- Join our [Discord server](https://discord.com/invite/clashking) for discussions and support.
+- **Join Us on Discord:** For discussions, feedback, and support, join our [Discord server](https://discord.com/invite/clashking).
-- Be respectful and considerate in all communications.
+- **Respectful Communication:** Maintain a professional and respectful tone in all interactions

+---

-Thank you for your contributions!
+Thank you for helping us make ClashKing better!